daschaich/trialityCluster/README.md

 First, we only work in the zero-quark canonical sector, to avoid the severe sign problem this algorithm would encounter at non-zero density.\
 Second, each sweep over `vol` updates is much simpler.
 Each update chooses a random site, sets its spin to a random value (which can be the same as it currently has), and runs the MRT accept/reject test.

-As above, output is written to the following standard files in the output directory `out_dir` (which is created if it does not yet exist):
+As above, output is written to the following files in the output directory `out_dir` (which are created if they don't yet exist, overwritten if they do, and formatted as described above):
 * `accept.csv` records the average acceptance for each sweep
 * `action.csv` records the (total and volume-averaged) Potts model action (`gamma sum_<ij> delta_{s_i, s_j}`) after each sweep, where the sum is over all nearest-neighbor pairs of sites i and j
 * `magnet.csv` records the (total and volume-averaged) magnetization defined by assigning the three Potts states the numerical values {-1, 0, 1}
-* `params.csv` records the input parameters and total runtime for reference
+* `params.txt` records the input parameters and total runtime for reference

 TODO:
 * Check against known location of phase transition